waqarsaleem/waqarsaleem.github.io/sale.md

 ---

-## 🧊 Stylish Glass-Top Oval Console Table from ChenOne
+## ❌ SOLD — 🧊 Stylish Glass-Top Oval Console Table from ChenOne

 Purchased less than a year ago and is in **excellent condition**.
 Modern and sophisticated, this eye-catching console table features an **oval-shaped glass top** supported by a **black wrought iron frame with a geometric grid design**.
 The sleek lines and open structure make it a striking yet functional addition to any lounge, hallway, or even a stylish serving corner.
 At **36 inches tall**, it stands slightly higher than standard consoles, adding a bold vertical presence.